Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Why They Work Well Together

-The combination is effective precisely because the two medications attack blood sugar and metabolic health from completely different angles:
+The combination is effective precisely because the two medications work in different ways to improve blood sugar and metabolic health:

 When you take both, you get metformin working on your liver and cellular insulin sensitivity while the GLP-1 works on appetite, gastric emptying, and pancreatic hormone release.
-The result is better blood sugar control, more weight loss, and broader cardiovascular protection than either medication alone.
+Together, they can improve blood sugar control and support weight loss more effectively than either medication alone.

 Clinical Evidence for the Combination